Realistic Data Enrichment for Robust Image Segmentation in Histopathology: Conclusion

 In this paper, we propose and evaluate a new data enrichment and image augmentation scheme based on diffusion models.
 We generate new, synthetic, high-fidelity images from noise, conditioned on arbitrary segmentation masks.
 This allows us to synthesise an infinite amount of plausible variations for any given feature arrangement.
 We have shown that using such enrichment can have a drastic effect on the performance of segmentation models trained from small datasets used for histopathology image analysis, thus providing a mitigation strategy for expensive, expert-driven, manual labelling commitments. \\

-\textbf{Acknowledgements:} This work is supported by the UKRI Centre for Doctoral Training in Artificial Intelligence for Healthcare (EP/S023283/1).
+\textbf{Acknowledgements:} This work was supported by the UKRI Centre for Doctoral Training in Artificial Intelligence for Healthcare (EP/S023283/1).
 Dr. Roufosse is supported by the National Institute for Health Research (NIHR) Biomedical Research Centre based at Imperial College Healthcare NHS Trust and Imperial College London.
 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health.
 Dr Roufosse’s research activity is made possible with generous support from Sidharth and Indira Burman.
-The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b143dc22.
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR projects b143dc and b180dc.
 NHR funding is provided by federal and Bavarian state authorities.
-NHR@FAU hardware is partially funded by the German Research Foundation (DFG) 440719683.
+NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.
+Additional support was also received by the ERC - project MIA-NORMAL 101083647, DFG KA 5801/2-1, INST 90/1351-1 and by the state of Bavarian.